-105. FUNDAMENTALS OF SPEECH.-The purpose of this course is to develop a good speaking voice, good diction, and to establish ease and poise in platform presentation.
+105. Fundamentals of Speech.-The purpose of this course is to develop a good speaking voice, good diction, and to establish ease and poise in platform presentation.
 Both theory and practice are considered.
 Good diction is studied and analyzed by the phonetic method.
 Exercises for training the body to respond to thinking are studied and practiced.
 Principles are applied through the interpretation before audiences of the short story, lyric and narrative poetry, and extemporaneous speaking.
 A record of the voice and diction is made at the beginning and end of the year in order to check progress.

-Section A: Wednesday, Friday 3:00.
+Section A: Wednesday, Friday, 8:00.
 Section B: Wednesday, Friday 9:00.
 Section C: Wednesday, Friday 11:30.
 Section D: Tuesday, Thursday 1:30.
-Section E: Tuesday, Thursday 8:00.
-Section F: Wednesday, Friday 10:30.

 209c.
-PUBLIC SPEAKING.-A study of speeches of various types.
+Public Speaking.-A study of speeches of various types.
 Practice in careful preparation and delivery of both impromptu and extemporaneous speeches for many occasions.
 Particular care is taken of the problems and needs of each individual student as revealed in her constant practice before small audiences.
-Spring quarter: Tuesday, Thursday, Saturday 10:30.

 Credit: Three quarter hours.
-Prerequisite: Spoken English 105.
+Prerequisite: Speech 105.

-NOTE.-This course is offered as an elective for juniors and seniors, but may be taken by sophomores who have completed 105.
+Note.-This course is offered as an elective for juniors and seniors, but may be taken by sophomores who have completed 105.